Capgemini/xrm-datamigration-xrmtoolbox/README.md

 The CDS data migrator import user interface exposes only a subset of the available configuration points for the data migration operation.
 Through the provision of an import configuration file, the user can have a fine grain control of the import process.
 When the import config is not specified then the default settings are applied.
 For more on the data migration config settings [see](https://github.com/Capgemini/xrm-datamigration#Usage)

-1. Select **Data Import** on the main tab which will bring you to the Import Page as shown below:
+1. Select **Data Import** on the ribbon which will bring you to the Import Page as shown below:
  ![Initial Import Page](images/InitialImportPage.png "Initial Import Page")

-2. Add in Fetch and Write Setting and save.
+2. Add in Fetch and Write Settings and save.
  ![Save Import Config file](images/SaveImportConfig.png "Save Import Config file")

-3. Once the import config is generated, the import JSON file will be generated at the specified location.
-Below is an example of the generated file
+3. Once the import config is generated, the JSON file will be generated at the specified location.
+Below is an example of the generated file:
  ![Import Config Example](images/ImportConfigExample.png "Import Config Example")

 **NB:** Ensure the JsonFolderPath exists

 ### Data Export
 Once all the schema and config files are downloaded the next step is to export the data.

 1. Select **Data Export** from the ribbon and select format type of JSON or CSV.

 2. Select the location to save the file.

-3. Select the location of the export config file then select Next.
+3. Select the location of the export config file.
 (Optional Step)

 4. Select the Target Connection String then select the location of the schema file.